charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 ```

 **NOTE**: _When installing npm packages globally, use NPM rather than yarn.
 If you really want yarn, make sure the place that yarn puts them is on your path.
 I've already set things up on Pristine Lubuntu so that npm global packages are on your path.
-See the bottom of **~/.bashrc** for details._
+See the bottom of **~/.bashrc** for details.
+I like yarn, but it is just too confusing to have some of the class on yarn and some on npm.
+So we are standardizing on npm.
+It is not wrong to use yarn, but you are on your own if you do so._

-You can set up a configuration file called .prettierrc in the root of your project or repository:
+You can set up a configuration file called **.prettierrc** in the root of your project or repository:

 ```javascript
 {